socketry/utopia/README.md

 ### Static

 This middleware serves static files using the `mime-types` library.
-By default, it works with `Rack::Sendfile` and `Rack::Cache` and supports `ETag` based caching.
+By default, it works with `Rack::Sendfile` and supports `ETag` based caching.
+Normally, you'd prefer to put static files into `public/_static` but it's also acceptable to put static content into `pages/` if it makes sense.

 ### Redirection